Error-331/code_tests/docs/bible/links.md

 Confident Trust - September 20 (Where there is dread in your heart, may you feel the sweet relief of God's faithful love wrapping your heart in his peace);

+Living Hope - September 21 (The true fulfillment of our hearts is found in the fullness of Christ's kingdom, and it has yet to be fully unveiled);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;